JadASalameh/DSM_Project/README.md

 ./run-node.sh NodeD
 ./run-node.sh NodeD1
 ./run-node.sh NodeD2

-Each command will start the corresponding node using:

-java -cp "target/Distributed_Shared_Memory-1.0-SNAPSHOT.jar":.
-NodeMain <NodeName>

-Running Clients Individually
+(Each command starts NodeMain for the specified node with the JAR file "target/Distributed_Shared_Memory-1.0-SNAPSHOT.jar" on the classpath.)

-Similarly, you can run clients individually using the run-client.sh script.
-Open a new terminal for each client and execute:
+• To run a client individually, open a new terminal window for each client and type: ./run-client.sh client1_requests.txt ./run-client.sh client2_requests.txt

-./run-client.sh client1_requests.txt
-./run-client.sh client2_requests.txt

-Each command will start a client with the specified request file:
+(Each command launches a Client process using the provided request file.)

-java -cp "target/Distributed_Shared_Memory-1.0-SNAPSHOT.jar":.
-Client <request_file>

-Summary

-    Ensure prerequisites are met: Install Maven, Make, a terminal emulator, and a compatible Java version.

-    Build the project: Run make in the project directory.

-    Start the configuration server: Run ./run-configserver.sh and keep that terminal open.

-    Launch nodes and clients together: Open a new terminal and run ./launch.sh.

-    (Optional) Run nodes and clients individually:

-        Use ./run-node.sh <NodeName> for nodes.

-        Use ./run-client.sh <request_file> for clients.

-Following these steps will compile the project and properly launch the configuration server, nodes, and clients, allowing you to test the Distributed Shared Memory system.
+Summary: • Ensure Maven is installed before starting. • In the project directory, compile the project by running "make". • Start the configuration server with "./run-configserver.sh" and leave that terminal open. • To run everything at once, open a separate terminal and run "./launch.sh". • Alternatively, run individual nodes using "./run-node.sh <NodeName>" and individual clients with "./run-client.sh <request_file>".